-With a history stretching back over 2,000 years, the Archaeological Crypt lying beneath the square of Paris's famed Notre Dame Cathedral offers a fascinating glimpse into the rich and tumultuous developments of the French capital's history.
+With a history stretching back over 2,000 years, the Archaeological Crypt lying beneath the square of Paris's famed Notre Dame Cathedral offers a fascinating glimpse into the rich and tumultuous history of the French capital.

 The crypt is located under the square or "Parvis" at Notre Dame Cathedral, situated on the Ile de la Cite in the central and elegant 4th arrondissement (district) of Paris, not far from the Latin Quarter.

 7, place Jean-Paul II, Parvis Notre-Dame.

 Tel.: : +33 (0)1 55 42 50 10